amisha-w/StockOracle/README.md

 ## Note

-This project is a part was done under `under 24-hours` from scratch with no preparation
+This project was done under `under 24-hours` from scratch with no preparation

 -----------------------------------------------